 - Technische Universität Berlin

 - Commissariat à l’énergie atomique et aux énergies alternatives

 - Grand Port Maritime de Marseille

 Starting date: 01/10/2017

 The EU process industry needs to become less dependent of fossils as source of carbon, and – at the same time – to reduce the greenhouse effect by decarbonizing the economy.
-Carbon4PUR will tackle the two challenges at the same time by transforming the CO/CO2 containing flue gas streams of the energy-intensive industry into higher value intermediates for market-oriented consumer products.
+Carbon4PUR will tackle the two challenges at the same time by transforming the CO/CO2 containing steel mill gas streams of the energy-intensive industry into higher value intermediates for market-oriented consumer products.

-The industrially driven, multidisciplinary consortium aims at achieving the goals of the EU Horizon 2020-SPIRE-2017 call by focusing on the development and demonstration of a new flexible technology for the production of value-added chemicals, polyester polyols, of carbon derived from from CO rich mixed CO/CO2 streams contained in flue gas.
+The industrially driven, multidisciplinary consortium aims at achieving the goals of the EU Horizon 2020-SPIRE-2017 call by focusing on the development and demonstration of a new flexible technology for the production of value-added chemicals, polyester polyols, of carbon derived from from CO rich mixed CO/CO2 streams contained in steel mill gas.